asilata/minimal/index.md

 ## Organizers and contact

-The conference is organized by Asilata Bapat (Australian National University), Iordan Ganev (IST Austria), Tamas Hausel (IST Austria), Maitreyee Kulkarni (Louisiana State University), and Jacob Matherne (University of Massachusetts Amherst).
+The conference is organized by Asilata Bapat, Iordan Ganev, Tamas Hausel, Maitreyee Kulkarni, and Jacob Matherne.

 To get in touch with the organizers, please write to **ssgrt2018@gmail.com**.